PhillipLab-JHU/CaMI/readme.md

 >> Run the code 'Simulate_APRW_v1_2_5hrs.m' / 'Simulate_APRW_v1_8hrs.m'

-# 6) FOLDER = 'Codes_for_Entropy_Calculations_6_28_2022'.
-It is important to load all functions in a MATLAB window
+# 6) Compute entropy for each trajectory.
-'Entropy_Calculations.m' Code for Entropy calculations
+FOLDER = 'Codes_for_Entropy_Calculations_6_28_2022'.
+It is important to load all functions in a MATLAB window Run 'Entropy_Calculations.m' Code for Entropy calculations

 >> INPUTS:
 	1) 'R_comb_group.mat' --> Contains the information of transition from states at time period T1:SGx to T2:SGy to T3:SGz to T:CGw (Provided with the code writeup)